URMC Study: Most Cancer-related Blood Clots Occur in Outpatients

 This data is striking because, until now, outpatients had not been systematically studied and previous data gathered on the incidence of blood clots was mostly from hospitalized patients, who tend to be sicker.
-However, with a shift toward outpatient cancer treatment, future efforts to prevent blood clots should focus on helping patients to avoid complications so they can continue to live fully, by working, raising children, and exercising, during cancer care, said Alok Khorana, M.D., associate professor in the James P. Wilmot Cancer Center at URMC, and an international authority on venous thromboembolism or VTE.
+However, with a shift toward outpatient cancer treatment, future efforts to prevent blood clots should focus on helping patients to avoid complications so they can continue to live fully, by working, raising children, and exercising, during cancer care, said Alok Khorana, M.D.

 “One in five patients develops blood clots after a cancer diagnosis and we believe that number is rising,” Khorana said.
 “The Surgeon General recently issued a Call to Action to reduce VTE.
 At this point public health efforts have focused on inpatient prophylaxis.
 These new data suggest that to reduce the burden of VTE in cancer patients, prevention efforts will have to shift to the outpatient arena as well.”

 The cost of care for patient with blood clots was twice as high compared to patients who did not have that complication, Khorana also reported.

 Khorana was invited to present his data at the 2011 ASH (American Society of Hematology

 ) annual meeting in San Diego, attended by approximately 20,000 physicians and scientists.
 The scientific abstracts with the highest impact, including Khorana’s, were selected for platform talks.

 Khorana and his research team conducted a retrospective, observational study